-About: Little Chef Grace Nhi
+About Little Chef Grace Nhi:

-Then one day, I asked if she would like to “help” mommy cook.
+One day, I asked Grace if she would like to “help” mommy cook.
 Her face lit up like fireworks; thus, marking the beginning of our cooking journey together.
 She loves to help.
-The help of a baby transitioning into a toddler means many spills and mess to clean up, and more things to wash, but that’s all okay.
+The help of a baby transitioning into a toddler means many spills and mess to clean up, and more things to wash, but that’s okay.
 One thing important I know as a teacher is to never turn a child’s help down and to encourage any help when they are eager to help.
 Chef Grace started out by lining up cupcake liners, pouring ingredients into a big bowl, mixing, shaking, and stirring ingredients.
 She learned to shake in seasonings to make her first roasted vegetables.
 She hates vegetables but she will give any food she makes a try first.

 By the time Chef Grace was 21-months-old, she took charge of helping mama mix marinade sauces.
-Cooking time with my little chef is also teaching time.
-During the prepping and cooking process, I teach my toddler about colors, numbers and counting, patterning, sorting out and identifying fruits and veggies, and learning about the anatomy of an animal as she watches me dissect a shrimp, eel, fish, chicken, duck, and maybe a frog someday.
+Cooking time with my kittle chefs is also teaching time.
+During the prepping and cooking process, I teach my kids about colors, numbers and counting, patterning, sorting out and identifying fruits and veggies, and learning about the anatomy of an animal.
+Chef Grace watched me dissect a shrimp, eel, fish, chicken, duck, and maybe a frog someday.
 Oh there are so much that a child can learn just by cooking with mommy.
-Our attempt to cook with a live eel once failed but she learned and remembered her experience with the word “slimy” and “slippery”.
+Our attempt to prep a live eel once failed but she learned and remembered her experience with the word “slimy” and “slippery”.
 I didn’t even know the eel’s skin is slimy either.
 It was our “experimental cooking” and it’s okay if the experiment wasn’t quite successful as expected.
 Besides cooking and experimenting ingredients to stir up new dishes, we big and little foodies love to explore new food choices by eating out!